-- Selena Gomez spoke about her new Netflix series, '13 Reasons Why,' at a panel on Wednesday
+Selena Gomez spoke about her new Netflix series, "13 Reasons Why"

-- The singer turned actress opened up about her life and why the show, which deals with a teenage girl struggling emotionally, 'hits very close to home'
+The singer-actress says the show, which deals with a teenage girl struggling emotionally, "hits very close to home"

-The 90 days to which Gomez referred were the time she spent in a treatment center beginning last August.
-At the time she said part of the reason she did that was to deal with "anxiety, panic attacks and depression" which she said are side effects of her ongoing battle with Lupus.
-But other than one statement on the subject, she has until now largely been silent about her own struggles since then.
+The 90 days to which Gomez referred were the time she spent in a treatment center beginning in August.
+At the time, she said part of the reason she did that was to deal with “anxiety, panic attacks and depression” which she said are side effects of her ongoing battle with lupus.
+But other than one statement on the subject, she has largely been silent about her own struggles since then.

 “13 Reasons Why” is based on a young-adult novel by Jay Asher about a teenage girl who leaves behind 13 cassette tapes explaining why she committed suicide.